YarmasDev/Customizable-chatbot/README.md

 - [Groq](https://groq.com/) for providing the API to integrate advanced AI capabilities.
 - The `Llama3` model for generating human-like text responses.

-## Live Demo

-You can also try the live version of the application here: https://chatbot-m8fcf5xlb7weicw2rxth7.streamlit.app/